xarantolus/Collect/README.md

 # Collect
-Collect is a server to collect & archive websites written in NodeJS.
+Collect is a server to collect & archive websites written for NodeJS.

 It is intended for people who want to archive individual websites, eg